yclas/guides/docs/Settings-location.md

 # Locations

-In this guide, you can learn how to add and import locations, how to add interactive maps, how to auto locate visitors and sort ads by distance on your website.
+In this guide, you can learn how to add and import locations, add interactive maps,  auto locate visitors and sort ads by distance on your website.

 * [How to add location](Classifieds-add-location.md)
    -  By adding location  users can narrow their search ads within their geographical territory.